List of Philippine House of Representatives committees

-This is a complete list of Philippine Congressional committees (standing committees, and special committees) that are currently operating in the House of Representatives of the Philippines, the lower house of the Philippine Congress.
+This is a complete list of Philippine congressional committees (standing committees, and special committees) that are currently operating in the House of Representatives of the Philippines, the lower house of the Philippine Congress.

+The House has 66 standing committees, 15 special committees and 4 ad hoc committees during the 20th Congress.
+Chairpersons of eight select committees were elected on July 29, 2025.